vbrambila2/vbrambila2/README.md

 -->
 # Hello there!
 I'm Victor
 <p>
 I'm currently focusing on completing my Full Stack Web Development Certification at Bloom Insitute of Technology and expect to graduate June 2022.
-Im the mean time I'm always looking to collaborate on projects with others as collaborations tend to lead to new knowledge!
+My passion is building projects that people will use on a day-to-day basis which is why I love focusing on the user-interface side of projects.
+Creating something both easy to navigate and simplistic in design is what I aim to do.
+I believe we as humans are drawn by beauty, so why not make your app just that, a beauty?
 </p>

 ---